Learn something new every day

 A poured concrete basement tends to be the choice used most often.
 The basement contractor may begin by pouring the footing for the basement foundation.
 After this is set, forms can be used to hold the poured concrete walls in place as they dry.
-The inside of the forms may need to be oiled before the concrete is poured to keep it from sticking to the form.
+The inside of the forms may need to be oiled before the concrete is poured to prevent the form from sticking.
 Poured concrete walls tend to be stronger and often require fewer repairs as the home ages.

-The precast basement panel can be created in much the same way as the poured concrete basement.
+The precast basement panel can be created in much the same way as poured concrete is.
 In this method, basement walls are generally molded at a location other than the building site — a construction studio, for instance, or an off-site concrete works.
 The walls can then be transported to the building location and placed on the footer.
-While the integrity of the walls may be similar to the poured concrete wall, a crane will be needed to place the walls on the footer, owing to their weight and size if nothing else.
-The cost for such major equipment can increase the total cost of the basement construction, though the improved craftsmanship of the walls and the added time to check for defects before installation can improve overall quality.
+While the integrity of the walls may be similar to the poured concrete wall, a crane is almost always needed to place the walls on the footer, owing to their weight and size if nothing else.
+The cost for such major equipment even if just rented can increase the total cost of the basement construction, though the improved craftsmanship of the walls and the added time to check for defects before installation can improve overall quality.

-Creating a basement using the masonry wall method can be one of the least expensive basement construction choices.
-These walls are often made from concrete masonry units (CMUs), also referred to as cinder blocks.
+Creating a basement using the masonry wall method can be one of the least expensive options These walls are often made from concrete masonry units (CMUs), also referred to as cinder blocks.
 The large size and hollow interior of the cinder block can reduce building time.
 To increase durability, the basement contractor may reinforce this material with steel rebar and concrete.
 The hollow insides of the cinder block allow the contractor to pour concrete into the center, which is more efficient — both in terms of time and money — than pouring slabs from scratch.

-After construction is complete, some contractors will bury the basement underground.
+After construction is complete, some contractors bury the basement underground.
 To achieve this, the basement system may be started inside a hole excavated before the foundation was built.
 Once the basement construction is complete, the soil can be replaced around the foundation walls, and construction can continue on the rest of the building.
-In certain areas, the basement contractor may choose to waterproof or protect the foundation in some way before burying it, though a lot of this depends on location and soil conditions.
+The basement contractor may choose to waterproof or protect the foundation in some way before burying it, though a lot of this depends on location and soil conditions.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!